KAREN CRASTA

 NUS KC LAB ALUMNI

-Amy is a third-year summer research exchange student from the University of Toronto interested in studying therapy-induced senescence in chemoresistance.
+Amy joined us as a third-year summer research exchange student from the University of Toronto, Canada interested in the role of therapy-induced senescence in chemoresistance.
 She is a dedicated moviegoer who also loves playing piano and doing artwork.
 Driven by curiosity, she speaks four languages: Chinese, English, French, and Japanese.

-Amy is a third-year summer research exchange student from the University of Toronto interested in studying therapy-induced senescence in chemoresistance.
+Amy joined us as a third-year summer research exchange student from the University of Toronto, Canada interested in the role of therapy-induced senescence in chemoresistance.
 She is a dedicated moviegoer who also loves playing piano and doing artwork.
 Driven by curiosity, she speaks four languages: Chinese, English, French, and Japanese.

 Silky Siqi Hou